ronbronstein/youtube-exporter/docs/project-management/STORIES.md

 ### **STORY-030: Implement Collapsible Cache Section**
 **Epic**: EPIC-010 (UX Redesign - API-First Professional Interface)
-**Status**: 🔄 IN PROGRESS
+**Status**: ✅ COMPLETED
 **Priority**: P1 (High)
 **Story Points**: 5
 **Assignee**: Development Team
+**Completed**: December 2024

 **User Story**:
 As a **user**, I want the **cached results in a collapsible section next to the analyze button** so that **the interface is cleaner and cache is easily accessible**.

 **Acceptance Criteria**:
-- [ ] Cache section as collapsible toggle next to analyze button
+- [x] Cache section as collapsible toggle next to analyze button
-- [ ] Clean, compact design that doesn't clutter interface
+- [x] Clean, compact design that doesn't clutter interface
-- [ ] Easy access to cached channels
+- [x] Easy access to cached channels
-- [ ] Proper spacing and alignment with analyze button
+- [x] Proper spacing and alignment with analyze button
-- [ ] Responsive behavior on mobile devices
+- [x] Responsive behavior on mobile devices

 **Technical Notes**:
 - Redesign cache section layout